Things to Do in Canmore Last updated: March 1, 2023

 - Late Fall (November – December): Typically not as cold yet.
 Ski resorts are just opening. light to moderate snow.
 Lakes may or may not be frozen.

 - Winter (December – March): Coldest time of the year.
 Loads of snow.
-All lakes are frozen.
+All the lakes are frozen.
 Ski resorts are all open.

-There are lot’s of things to do in the winter, however, and this is a great time to visit if you want to see snow, participate in winter sports, or enjoy fewer crowds and cheaper accommodation.
+There are lots of things to do in the winter, however, and this is a great time to visit if you want to see snow, participate in winter sports, or enjoy fewer crowds and cheaper accommodation.

 Canmore Events in the Winter

 With 6 months of cold temperatures, the winter does not stop Canmore from being active, artistic, and full of festivals.
-Popular events include the Canmore Winter Carnival, Canmore Uncorked, the Canmore World Cup Biathlon, New Year’s Eve Party on the Pond, Festival of Trees, and much more.
+Popular events include the Canmore Winter Carnival, Canmore Uncorked, the Canmore World Cup Biathlon, the New Year’s Eve Party on the Pond, the Festival of Trees, and much more.

 Hiking is much more popular to do in the summer but some trails are great for winter hiking as well.
 Obviously, you’ll need to be much better prepared, which includes warm clothing, and cleats for the bottom of your winter hiking boots.
 One of our favourite hikes to do every winter is Johnston Canyon, which features frozen waterfalls and ice climbers!

 When the snow is too deep for winter hiking, strap on some snowshoes and you’re good to go!
 This is a great activity for hiking the many winter trails in the area.
 It’s also a cheap activity as the only thing you’ll need to do is rent snowshoes or buy a pair.
 Again, you’ll want to talk to people in the area to find out what trails are opened or closed and to make sure you’re prepared for where you go.
-However, there’s also companies offering snowshoeing tours and even the chance to go helicopter snowshoeing Banff and Jasper.
+However, there are also companies offering snowshoeing tours and even the chance to go helicopter snowshoeing around Banff and Jasper.

 If you thought that mountain climbers give up their passion in the winter months, you’re wrong!
 All they do is grab new tools, strap on heavy-duty ice cleats and start climbing frozen waterfalls.
 You can see this in action at the popular Johnston Canyon, and tour companies in the area offer the experience to certain people.